Elementary Education with Concentration in Elementary Education Unified (EEU)

-• Four semesters of field experience in local school districts.
+• Four semesters of field experience in local school districts, more than any other in-person education program in Kansas

-Upon completion of all courses and program assessments, graduates will be eligible to apply for the elementary teaching license (K-6, general education) after they successfully complete the Kansas teacher licensure exams required by the State of Kansas for application for a teacher license or endorsement.
+Upon completion of all courses and program assessments, graduates will be eligible to apply for the elementary teaching license (K-6 general education, Elementary Unified K-6) after they successfully complete the Kansas teacher licensure exams required by the State of Kansas for application for a teacher license or endorsement.

 About the Program